lupuleasa-core/Dota2-TheCore-Config-Engine/Dota 2 Reborn Keyboard Setups/Loopuleasa's Super Compact QWERTG-DFXCV layout (ALT,SPACE mods)/README.md

 Supported customization:
 - Alt as modifier key
 - Space as modifier key
-- Quickcast/Normal cast mode toggle (for individual keys)
+- Quickcast/Normal cast mode toggle (for individual keys) using Alt+Space+Key
-- Hero custom modes
+- Hero custom modes and on-the-fly switching
 - Split config files structure, for ease of editing
 - Really compact keybind reachable to your hand